From BR Bullpen

 Rickey Henderson played in four different decades.
 He broke into the American League when Carl Yastrzemski was still active in the league, and finished up in the National League when Miguel Cabrera was a rookie, but he still was not finished with playing baseball: he helped lead the 2005 San Diego Surf Dawgs of the Golden Baseball League to become the league's inaugural champions.

-Recently, he has considered returning to the major leagues again.
+Later, he considered returning to the major leagues again.
 After the 2007 All-Star Game, he was appointed as first base coach by the New York Mets, following the firing of hitting coach Rick Down (Howard Johnson, who was the first base coach, was appointed hitting coach).

 He is known for habitually speaking of himself in the third person.